HOW TO FILL IN AN ET1 FORM

 C. Next state that the disclosure was in the public interest and explain why this is the case.
 Find out more about public interest here.

 - Provide information such as the number of people affected by the concerns, and who those people are.
-The position of those responsible for the wrong doing and seriousness of the concerns.
+The position of those responsible for the wrongdoing and the seriousness of the concerns.

-4. Detriment or Dismissal.
-Explain that you believe you have suffered detrimental treatment or been dismissed because of the protected disclosure(s) you made.
+5. Detriment or Dismissal.
+Explain that you believe you have suffered detrimental treatment or have been dismissed because of the protected disclosure(s) you made.
 Provide details of the detrimental treatment you received and/or the events leading up to your dismissal.

 - List every example of negative treatment you received as a result of the protected disclosure.
 Again, you need to be specific.
 Include when and where the treatment happened, and who was responsible.
 You should also clearly detail what the treatment was for example don’t just say “X was consistently rude” you should explain exactly what X said that was rude.